Walt13/Bike_Share_Case_Study/README.md

 casual riders.
 Customers who purchase annual memberships are referred to as Cyclistic members.

-The Cyclistic finance analysts have determined that annual members are more profitabl for the company than casual riders.
+The Cyclistic finance analysts have determined that annual members are more profitable for the company than casual riders.
 For this case study, my objective will be to find how casual riders and members use Cyclistic bikes differently, and provide recommendations on how to convert casual riders to members.